Overview

 1. If more than 50% of the tongue is removed, feeding tube is necessary for at least a few weeks.

-2. Feeding tube is necessary for at least a few weeks for these procedures in dogs.
+2. Feeding tube may be necessary for at least a few weeks for these procedures in dogs

 Aftercare and Outcome

 After part of the jaw has been removed, dogs and most cats will acclimate well to eating but will likely have a cosmetic change in their facial structure/appearance.
-Bilateral rostral mandibulectomy is the surgery with the biggest cosmetic change because of mandibular shortening causing excessive drooling and the tongue hanging out.
+Bilateral rostral mandibulectomy will result in mandibular shortening, causing excessive drooling and the tongue hanging out.
 Unilateral rostral and caudal maxillectomies may result in the lip being pulled toward the midline of the face and creating an indented appearance.
 Bilateral rostral maxillectomy often results in a drooping of the nose, since the underlying support by the maxilla is gone.
-Finally, the most challenging cosmetic change is with the radical maxillectomy, which shortens the upper jaw to the point of removing their nose.
+Finally, the most challenging cosmetic change is with the radical maxillectomy, which shortens the upper jaw to the point of removing the nose.
 The dog likely does not have a change in behavior or appetite, but they may have a harder time eating and tend to be messy eaters after this procedure.
+It is recommended that owners review images of patients who have undergone similar procedures to have an accurate idea of what their pet may look like post-operatively.

 For dogs undergoing glossectomy (i.e., tongue removal), particularly subtotal, near-total, and total glossectomy procedures, heat stress / stroke is a greater risk in the future for these patients.
 This is due to the removal of a thermoregulation mechanism associated with the tongue of the dog, which can be addressed by avoiding hot environments and by quickly cooling the dog after activity.
 Drooling is another common side effect, and severity tends to be linked to how much of the tongue must be removed to address the tumor.

-Minor complications, such as part of the suture line opening, are common and usually do not require another surgery.
+Your surgeon will discuss intraoperative and post-operative complications that may be seen with the recommended type of oral surgery.
+Some complications may include hypersalivation, mandibular drift, ranula-like lesions, oronasal fistula, or suture dehiscence.
+Minor complications are common and usually do not require another surgery.
 Preventing your dog or cat from rubbing their face on furniture or carpet during the first 2-3 weeks of the healing process will help to reduce the risk of complications.
-Your veterinarian or surgeon will give you specifics on how to care for your pet post-operatively, but an Elizabethan collar is almost always required for the first 2-3 weeks to reduce the risk of scratching of or otherwise traumatizing the surgical site.
+Your veterinarian or surgeon will give you specifics on how to care for your pet post-operatively, but an Elizabethan collar is almost always required for the first 2-3 weeks to reduce the risk of scratching or otherwise traumatizing the surgical site.

-Depending on the type of cancer removed, rechecks with your veterinarian every 3-4 months for the first 2 years is important to monitor for regrowth or local recurrence at an early stage before potentially becoming non-resectable.
-Referral to a medical oncologist for adjunctive therapy is often the next step, especially for the highly metastatic oral tumors, such as melanoma and SCC.
+The prognosis is dependent on the type of tumor and the completeness of surgical resection.
+Rechecks with your veterinarian are important to monitor for regrowth or local recurrence at an early stage before potentially becoming non-resectable.
+Referral to an oncologist for adjunctive therapy such as radiation therapy, chemotherapy, and immunotherapy may be the next step, especially for highly metastatic oral tumors, such as melanoma and SCC.

 Advertisement